Mushahid Ullah Khan

 Mushahid Ullah Khan (Urdu:) (30 November 1952 – 18 February 2021) was a Pakistani politician who served as Minister for Climate Change, in Abbasi cabinet from August 2017 to May 2018.
 A leader of the Pakistan Muslim League (N), Khan had been a member of the Senate of Pakistan since March 2018 and previously served as Minister for Climate Change in the third Sharif ministry in 2015.
 Mushahid died on 18 February 2021 after a prolonged illness.

 Early life and education

 Khan was born in 1952 in Rawalpindi.

+His father, a Pashtun of the Yusufzai tribe who worked with the military, settled in Rawalpindi after moving from Uttar Pradesh during the 1947 partition, and Khan grew up with his four brothers and two sisters into a family which has been described by his son Afnan Ullah Khan as "devoutly religious" and which "adhered to conservative Islamic practices."

-He did his early education at Islamia High School in Rawalpindi and completed graduation at Gordon College in Rawalpindi.
+Khan did his early education at Islamia High School in Rawalpindi and completed graduation at Gordon College in Rawalpindi.

+He has played professional cricket at first-class level for Rawalpindi during his youth.

 He received L.L.B. degree from Urdu Law College, University of Karachi in 1997.

 Political career

+Early career in Islami Jamiat-e-Talaba

+Because both of his parents were affiliated with the Jamaat-e-Islami (JI), his mother being an influential figure in JI Rawalpindi, Khan started his political career with an influential student organization, the Islami Jamiat-e-Talaba, being active in student politics and winning several elections of JI.
+He eventually met Zulfikar Ali Bhutto in 1968, at the age of 15.
+He would then start handling public relations for a close aide of Bhutto who spotted him and saw his potential, Chaudhry Zahoor Elahi.

+Agitation against the Zia regime

+In 1973-74, Khan started working in Pakistan International Airlines (PIA) Ground Handling Services and became active in the workers’ union at PIA.
+When the Soviet Union invaded Afghanistan in 1979, Khan opposed it, perceiving there the Soviets’ war against Islam.
+He'd move to Karachi with his family in 1982 as PIA's largest airport was found there, but would soon lose his job at the PIA because of his activism against Zia-ul-Haq.